aparnaadiraju92/Statistical-Analysis-EPL-data-SAS-/README.md

 Identify the factors which will predict the Final match result.
 [Interpretation](https://github.com/aparnaadiraju92/Statistical-Analysis-EPL-data/blob/master/Task%201%20Interpretation.md)

 #### 2. ####
 Clustering the referees into Harsh referee and Lenient referee based on the Fouls committed by the teams and Booking Points given by the referee in the matches over the seasons.
+[Interpretation]

 #### 3. ####
 Does the type of Referee (clustered in the above task) play a role in predicting the Final match result?